antoinsader/duckcup/backend/README.md

 ```

+---

+## API documentations:

+You can see static [api endpoints](https://github.com/antoinsader/threadmind/blob/publish/backend/endpoints.md) containing the list of available endpoints.
+Or you can use Interactive docs available at `<BACKEND_URL>/docs` (Swagger UI) and `<BACKEND_URL>/redoc` (ReDoc) when the server is running.

+---

 ## Main Features

-- User authentication and account management
+- User authentication and account management.
+Currently we setup google and telegram authentication.
 - Gmail and Telegram integration for fetching emails and messages
 - Filtering and saving messages into datasets
 - Advanced NLP operations: clustering, keyword extraction, summarization, NER, tokenization